Changissnz/why_western_minimalism/README.md

 a gravestone.
 It is more straightforward to think that people fight for fighting and seldom fight to work.
 The term "fight" is confrontational, a few steps after that are vicious, maybe backstabbing cutt-throats.
 But enough on those corners of questionably rectifying action.
-There is the wondrous notion, "methodologies exist for virtually any aspiiration", and then one can confuse the previous state of incapability with today's capability for the application of some mystery in the sea of machine-produced search results.
+There is the wondrous notion, "methodologies exist for virtually any aspiiration", and then one can confuse the previous state of incapability with today's capability for application towards some mystery in the sea of machine-produced search results.
 Minimal states that are also of minimal influence through arrangements of finance and trade have questions to tend to: if the capability is there for more to be owned and produced, but the need is not... or... the need is there but the demand is the need is not for everyone... these nuances are somewhat silly to